mitul01/CNN_Architectures/README.md

 1) Large amount of filters used in conv layers ranging from 96 to 384.
 2) 5 conv layers used with filter varying from 3x3 , 5x5 and 11x11.
 3) Earlier average pooling was being used which was a trainable layer.
 In AlexNet MaxPooling was introduced thereby making pooling layer a non-trainable layer reducing parameters to train.
-4) Several new small concepts were used for the first time in CNN which helped in increasing the depth of architecture like:
+4) Several new small concepts were used for the first time in CNN which helped in increasing the depth of architecture like:<br>
       --> Use of ReLu Activation function <br>
       --> Use of Local Response Normalization becuase the output of ReLu is unbounded in nature. <br>
       --> Concept of Dropout in Fully connected layers  to drop some neurons so as to prevent overfitting. ( Concept of deactivating neurons ) <br>